API Documentation

 429 |

-Rate limit exceeded | Reduce your request rate and retry later |
+Per-user / per-IP rate limit exceeded | Reduce your request rate and retry later |

 500 |

-Internal server error | Retry later; contact support if it persists |
+Internal server error | Retry later; if it persists, contact support with the debug_id |

 503 |